vishalreddy2323/MyDollarBot-BOTGo/README.md

 4. BotFather will now confirm the creation of your bot and provide a TOKEN to access the HTTP API - copy and save this token for future use.

+5. Copy the token provided by the bot and add/replace it in the user.properties file (in the format api_token=your_token).

-5. In the directory where this repo has been cloned, please run the below command to execute a bash script to run the Telegram Bot:
+6. In the directory where this repo has been cloned, please run the below command to execute a bash script to run the Telegram Bot:
 ```
    ./run.sh
 ```